• Skip to primary navigation

 Jump to Recipe

-Tender orange raisin bundt cake or Gugelhupf jeweled with candied orange peel, raisins, chocolate chips, and almonds, an easy and quick cake for the weekend.
+Tender orange raisin cake or bundt cake jeweled with candied orange peel, raisins, chocolate chips, and almonds - this is an easy and quick cake perfect for the weekend.

-I love this orange raisin bundt cake.
-But who doesn't love a nice fluffy bundt cake?
-Well, I do like my cheesecakes and tortes, but I can never say no to a simple slice from a Gugelhupf or bundt cake, there are so much pleasure and comfort in that sweetness and softness.
+I love this orange raisin cake.
+But who doesn't love a soft, tender cake like this?
+I still enjoy cheesecakes and tortes, but there's something comforting about a simple slice from a Gugelhupf or Bundt pan.

 Jump to recipe